What diff ratio to use?

 There is an objective way you can get a good answer – however it does involve some maths.

 Path 1 – If you are interested in the maths, the most of it is covered in these two previous posts:

 Path 2 – If you are interested more in the concepts and what goes into the decision, then click to watch the video I put together (above or) here: https://youtu.be/OH10et2k7lA

 Diff Ratio Analysis Spreadsheet

 The spreadsheet that you see in the video and is behind calculations you can get here: https://gumroad.com/l/UExM

-This is available FREE to our blog subscribers.
+This is available at 25% discount to our blog subscribers.
 Take a look around the rest of the site.
 If you like what you see and fancy the spreadsheet then sign up below for instant access to it – and a whole Vault of other FREE motorsports goodies.